St George Girls High School

-St George Girls' High School (SGGHS) is a government-funded single-sex academically selective secondary day school for girls, located in Kogarah, in the southern suburbs of Sydney, New South Wales, Australia.
+St George Girls' High School (SGGHS) is a government-funded, single-sex, selective, secondary day school for girls, located in Kogarah, in the southern suburbs of Sydney, New South Wales, Australia.

 Established in 1916 and operated by the New South Wales Department of Education, the school currently caters for approximately 920 students from Year 7 to Year 12.
 For first year entry, students must sit the Selective High Schools Test and are offered admission into the school based on academic merit.